shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 The preceding discussion for k--vectors provides geometric intuition.
 Here, I offer an alternative perspective to compute the inner product in a trivial algorithmic manner using the interior product :math:`⌟`.
-Note, however, that I use the interior product in a non-standard manner.
+Note, however, that my use of the interior product is as far as I know not standard.
 Therefore, please consider this paragraph carefully.
 I have not investigated whether the procedure described below is known or established.
 It works as I intuitively expect it should.
 You may also consider it a usefull trick to efficiently determine the inner product between k--vectors.

 This paragraph is not essential for further reading of this article and can be skipped if you are not interested.